AnimeThemes/animethemes-server/.github/CONTRIBUTING.md

 ## Cleanup Before Pull Request

-Fetch the upstream release branch and merge with the fork repo's release branch.
+Fetch upstream master and merge with your repo's master branch
 ```
-git fetch upstream wiki
+git fetch upstream release-branch
-git checkout wiki
+git checkout release-branch
-git merge upstream/wiki
+git merge upstream/release-branch
 ```

-If there were any new commits, rebase the new feature branch.
+If there were any new commits, rebase your development branch
 ```
 git checkout new-feature-branch
-git rebase wiki
+git rebase release-branch
 ```

 ## Pull Request